lmboat/protein_function_annotations/protein_druggability_annotations/README.md

 # ChEMBL, DrugBank and FDA Annotations

 ## About
 UniProt accessions were collected from proteins with available ChEMBL and DrugBank UniProt annotations (2401_release).
 Data from the Human Protein Atlas (HPA) version 22.0 was downloaded and parsed to obtain genes targeted by FDA approved drugs.
-HGNC gene symbols were mapped to UniProt accessions to collect proteins targeted by FDA approved drugs.
+Protein accessions provided by HPA were mapped to UniProtKB accessions to collect proteins targeted by FDA approved drugs.

 ## Setup
 Download most recent version of UniProtKB proteins with associated keywords & HPA FDA annotations.
 Place downloaded files into the data folder.